Didgeridrew/MQTT-Wake-Up-Light/README.md

   3. DST adjustments are handled automatically by NTP.
   4. OTA allows the user to reprogram the alarm times without removing the microcontroller from the fixture.

+Next Steps for fail-safe:

+  1. Add ability to change alarm times through the webserver without having to completely recompile the binary.